g-caldwell/SMART-T/README.md

 <p align="center"><strong>SMART-T (Sumo-based Mobile Autonomous Robot w/ Tank-Treads) implements simultaneous localization and mapping conepts as well as sumo functionality on the Pololu Zumo 32U4 platform.
 It is intended to compete in robotic sumo events</strong></p><br/><br/>

-<h1 align="center">3 Point Mapping Technique</h1>
+# 3 Point Mapping Technique

-<p align="center">SMART-T uses a mapping technique that derrives the location of points from preceeding ones.
+<p>SMART-T uses a mapping technique that derrives the location of points from preceeding ones.
 After 3 points have been identified, SMART-T can calculate the location of a circle's center and move to that point.</p><br/><br/>

 ![Mapping Visual](https://github.com/g-caldwell/SMART-T/blob/main/README%20Assets/mappingVisual.png)

-<h1 align="center">Centerpoint Formula</h1>
+# Centerpoint Formula
 ![Centerpoint](https://github.com/g-caldwell/SMART-T/blob/main/README%20Assets/mappingMath.png)